How to Choose your Curriculum...

 Save time & money: Get all your materials in one easy step

 Get complete curriculum for your preschooler through 5th grader with one easy order.
-Sonlight Multi-Subject Packages include our top recommendations for one student for one year at our biggest discount available.
+Sonlight Full-Grade Packages include our top recommendations for one student for one year at our biggest discount available.

 - A Core Program (includes: History, Geography, Bible, Read-Alouds, Readers, and Language Arts)

 When you buy a Full-Grade Package, you get our largest discount on that package plus a 10% discount on other Sonlight materials for a year.

 A Full-Grade package has all the essentials for your year.
 But if you want a little more, add some Electives and help your children explore their gifts.
 Find Music, Art, Foreign Language, Practical Life Skills and more.